echensun/comp90082-2023-sm1-resources/checklists/Sprint-4.md

 ## Product
 Make sure that your product satisfy the following criteria:

 - [ ] Product is deployed and an URL is available on Github README so client can access current version of this software (IF APPLIED.
-If not, please explain).
+If not, please explain);.

 ## Additional Information